howdyai/botkit/readme-glip.md

 Other notable fields for incoming messages are the [text](https://docs.botframework.com/en-us/node/builder/chat-reference/interfaces/_botbuilder_d_.imessage.html#text) field which contains the text of the incoming message, the [attachments](https://docs.botframework.com/en-us/node/builder/chat-reference/interfaces/_botbuilder_d_.imessage.html#attachments) field which would contain an array of any images sent to the bot by the user, the [source](https://docs.botframework.com/en-us/node/builder/chat-reference/interfaces/_botbuilder_d_.imessage.html#source) field which identifies the type of chat platform (facebook, skype, sms, etc.) that the bot is communicating over, and the [sourceEvent](https://docs.botframework.com/en-us/node/builder/chat-reference/interfaces/_botbuilder_d_.imessage.html#sourceevent) field containing the original event/message received from the chat platform.

-## Working with the Bot Framework
+## Working with Glip

 Botkit receives messages from the glip adapters using pubnub subscriptions, and posts messages to glip using APIs.
 This means that your bot application must present a web server that is publicly addressable.
 Everything you need to get started is already included in Botkit.

-To connect your bot to the Bot Framework follow the step by step guide outlined in [Getting Started](#getting-started).
+To connect your bot to Glip follow the step by step guide outlined in [Getting Started](#getting-started).

-Here is the complete code for a basic Bot Framework bot:
+Here is the complete code for a basic Glip bot:

 ```javascript
 var Botkit = require('./lib/Botkit.js');